Prepay Home Loan vs. Invest Calculator

 How to use this calculator

-1. 1Enter your outstanding home loan amount and remaining tenure.
+1. 1Enter your current outstanding home loan amount and the remaining tenure in years.

-2. 2Enter the interest rate you are currently paying on the loan.
+2. 2Enter the interest rate you are currently paying to the bank.

-3. 3Enter the extra amount you can save every month (to either prepay or invest).
+3. 3Specify the extra surplus amount you can save every month (which you would either use to prepay or invest).

-4. 4Enter the expected return rate if you were to invest this amount in mutual funds.
+4. 4Enter the expected annual return rate if you were to invest this surplus in mutual funds or stocks.

-When you find yourself with surplus cash at the end of the month, or after receiving an annual bonus, you essentially have two choices: reduce your liabilities (debt) or increase your assets (investments).
-The purely mathematical answer lies in comparing the effective rates of return of both options.
+When you find yourself with surplus cash at the end of the month—or an annual corporate bonus—you face a crucial financial fork in the road: reduce your liabilities (debt) or increase your assets (investments).
+While the choice feels emotional, the answer is found in comparing the Effective Rates of Return of both options.

 If your home loan interest rate is 8.5%, every extra rupee you pay towards the principal gives you a guaranteed, risk-free, and tax-free return of exactly 8.5%.
 Because prepayments go entirely toward the principal (not the interest), they drastically reduce your loan tenure, saving you a massive amount of compound interest over the years.